NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

     NORTH ZONE;              !- Zone Name for Condenser Placement
 ```

 **Heating Operating Mode**: When a heat pump operates in heating mode then energy is extracted from the secondary zone.
 Total energy extracted from a secondary zone may contain sensible and latent components.
 The secondary coil (evaporator) model checks for the coil inlet and outlet air condition to determine if dehumidification has occurred.
 The sensible and latent split of the energy extracted is done using a user specified rated sensible heat ratio (SHR) and SHR modifier curves for temperature and secondary air flow fraction.
 If the coil operation is dry, then the SHR is set to 1.0.
 In addition, the model assumes that condensed water is drained to the outside.
 If defrosting operation is on, then the defrosting melts the frost and the liquid water from the collecting pan is drained to the outside.
 Thus, defrosting energy is not included in the zone energy balance.
-New input fields required in the single speed DX heating coils include:
+The six optioal input fields required in the DX heating coils are the following.
+The last five input fields are extensible depending on the speed of the heating DX coil:

 #### Field: Zone Name for Evaporator Placement